As mankind continues its widespread use of antibiotics, antimicrobial resistance will continue to pose a threat to the global healthcare system.

 The world learned of the dangers of antimicrobial resistance with the rise of hospital-acquired infections, like methicillin-resistant Staphylococcus aureus (MRSA).
 Today, there are a growing number of infectious diseases developing resistance to common treatments, including certain respiratory tract infections and sexually transmitted infections.
 Looking ahead, the prevalence of drug-resistant pathogens is expected to rise.

-In the absence of a comprehensive effort to combat emerging drug resistance, infections with multi-drug resistant organisms are predicted to be the leading cause of death worldwide by 2050.1
+In the absence of a comprehensive effort to combat emerging drug resistance, infections due to multi-drug resistant organisms are predicted to be the leading cause of death worldwide by 2050.1